binarie0/Switchboard/README.md

-# Switchboard: A Benchmarking Tool
+# Switchboard: A Benchmark Tool
  Powershell program that tests specified storage device, formats said storage device, and exports test data to CSV, Excel charts, and [soon] organizes photos in a .docx file.

 ## How it works